HoKhanhDang/muzik/muzik/README.md

 - **Delete videos**: Click the 🗑️ button next to any video
 - **View all videos**: Your complete library is shown in the playlist
 - **Current track info**: See what's playing with title and video ID
+- **Clear history**: Click 🗑️ Clear in history section to remove all history

 ## Database Schema